-Students may request a change of name (preferred first name) with official documentation to the Admissions & Records office.
-This is to support students who have a preferred name, such as a Hawaiian name, an international name, or a name that is concurrent with their preferred gender identity.
+Students may request a change of name with official documentation to the Admissions & Records Office.
+Students may request a preferred first name.
+This is to support students who have a preferred name, such as a Hawaiian name, an international name, or a name that is concurrent with their gender identity.